Michigan Man Accused Of Murdering Wife By Spiking Her Cereal With Heroin

 However, many weren’t convinced that the mother’s death was an accident.
 Christina’s friends and co-workers at the Subway that she managed testified that they did not believe she was using drugs.

 In addition, Christina was reportedly still breastfeeding and was diligent about everything she ate and drank.
-Officials even tested the mother-of-two’s breast milk, that had been saved in her parent’s freezer, to see if she was using any controlled substances.
+Officials even tested the mother-of-two’s breast milk, that had been saved in her parents’ freezer, to see if she was using any controlled substances.
 However, no traces of drugs, let alone heroin, were found.

 Authorities remained suspicious and continued investigating the case for nearly five years.
 They eventually came to the shocking conclusion that Harris poisoned his wife by spiking her bowl of cereal with heroin.